 About me

-Hi, I'm Laura, a BACP registered therapist with experience helping people to find meaningful change through better understanding their way of being in the world.
+Hi, I'm Laura, a BACP registered therapist with experience walking alongside people as they find meaningful change through exploring their feelings, thoughts, relationships, and experiences.

-I understand it can take great courage to explore what you're feeling, and I offer Person-Centred Therapy and Internal Family Systems (IFS) Therapy to help you navigate what's coming up in your life.
+I understand it can take great courage to reach out, and I offer Person-Centred Therapy and Internal Family Systems (IFS) Therapy to support you with whatever is present in your life right now.

 Person-Centred Therapy

-In Person-Centred Therapy sessions, I offer a warm, empathic, and non-judgmental space where you can explore your thoughts, feelings, experiences, and relationships—with yourself and others.
+In Person-Centred Therapy sessions, I offer a compassionate and non-judgmental space where you can explore your thoughts, feelings, experiences, and relationships—with yourself and others.

 Person-centred therapy is a creative process, and the experience differs for everyone.
 It can be a relief to share long-buried feelings or helpful to have a space to talk that is free of judgement.